 - The surgery has the longest clinical experience in the world.

 - Minor surgical intervention (laparoscopic).

 - Slightly higher total average weight loss was reported than purely restrictive procedures such as sleeve gastrectomy, long-term remission for high blood hypertension, type 2 diabetes, and metabolic syndrome.

 Who is the ideal patient for the R-Y gastric bypass surgery?

-The R-Y gastric bypass surgery is an appropriate procedure for obese patients with very high weights (BMI over 50), obese patients with diabetes, high blood pressure, and obese patients who like sweets.
+The R-Y gastric bypass surgery is an appropriate procedure for obese patients with very high weights (BMI over 50), obese patients with diabetes, and high blood pressure, and obese patients who like sweets.